The best hidden camera detector in 2024: easily find bugs, trackers and spy cams

 Similarly, the top button cycles sensitivity.
 The end also acts as a torch which may help spot hidden lenses.
 At 30g and in a nice box, this could make a good gift for someone who struggles to trust their environment.
 The operation is very similar to the G6 Sport and performance is very similar too.
 The major differences are the buttons are much bigger on the G4 Pro and the battery life on the G4 Pro is a little less rated at 25hrs as opposed to the 30hrs on the G6

-Best for visual representation
+Best detector for visuals

 (Image credit: Latnex)